St Agnes is a large village on the north coast of Cornwall about five miles north of Redruth and ten miles southwest of Newquay.

 1853: St Agnes Brass Band played at a Chacewater event.
 (John Brush)

-1880: “… Some part-songs by the Agnes Choral Association, and some airs by the St Agnes Brass Band [whose performance, by the way, might have sounded to more advantage in a larger building] completed a most delightful evening’s…” (2 April 1880 – Royal Cornwall Gazette”
+1880: St Agnes Brass Band [whose performance, might have sounded to more advantage in a larger building] … (2 April 1880 – Royal Cornwall Gazette”

 1881: St Agnes Red Coats Brass Band active.
-(John Brush) This possibly indicates the demise of the earlier band, simply a change of uniform colours or that there were two bands in the village at this time.
+(John Brush) This may indicate the demise of the earlier band, simply a change of uniform colour or that there were two bands in the village at this time.

 1881: Joseph Roberts, St Agnes Red Coats Brass Band MD.